Why do I write about hosts that appear on webhostingstuff.com’s top 25 list? The real question is why how did they appear on the top 25.

-Since September 1, 2010 I contacted Michael Low and he of coarse blocked me.
+Since September 1, 2010, I contacted Michael Low, and he, of course, blocked me.
 This review is still up.

-Then there are companies that I have found online for three months or less on the top 25 list: hostinglocker.com, 10looniehost.ca, hosthttp.net, and spacenets.com come to mind
+I have found hosts online for three months or less that found their way on the top 25 list. hostinglocker.com, 10looniehost.ca, hosthttp.net, and spacenets.com come to mind.

-Before I go off into ramble here, I want to make it clear that I have no problem with new hosts.
-Every company had to start some where.
-There is also the chance that a new host could take the industry by storm, in this market thats always a possibility.
-One company that comes to mind is justhost.com which did just that, but unfortunately that was one host that got a false start and was even at one point on webhostingstuff.com.
-Strangely enough they left the webhostingstuff.com top 25 host list after I started the blog with other hosts that are owned by Endurance International Group (Fatcow.com and iPage.com).
+Before I go off into ramble here, I want to clarify that I have no problem with new hosts.
+Every company had to start somewhere.
+There is also the chance that a new host could take the industry by storm; in this market, that’s always possible.
+One company that comes to mind is justhost.com, which did just that, but unfortunately, that was one host that got a false start and was even at one point on webhostingstuff.com.
+Strangely enough, they left the webhostingstuff.com top 25 host list after I started this blog and covered and other hosts that are owned by Endurance International Group (Fatcow.com and iPage.com).
 This is about new hosts that were/are paying for “advertising” with webhostingstuff.com.
-New hosts which at the time had zero reviews when they first appeared on webhostingstuff.com.
+New hosts, which at the time had zero reviews when they first appeared on webhostingstuff.com.
 Would you not think customers would have some say in rather a host is good or not?
-Also would you not think a host would have some time under its belt before being a top host?
-Considering I recommend no less then 30 days guarantee (you will find me repeating that often).
+Also, would you not think a host would have some time under its belt before being a top host?
+Considering I recommend no less than 30 days guarantee (you will find me repeating that often).

-Hostinglocker.com is the first time I found a host that is online less then a month
+Hostinglocker.com is the first time I found a host that is online less than a month

-This was a host I found on the top 25 for November 17, 2010, if you look at their whois record you can see the site was up less then 30 days before getting the number 11th spot out of 25.
+This was a host I found on the top 25 for November 17, 2010.
+If you look at their whois record, you can see the site was up less than 30 days before getting the number 11th spot out of 25.

-Its a host that offers a 7 day guarantee, which I will never recommend.
-If a host offers less then 30 days, I suggest avoiding that host.
+It’s a host that offers a 7-day guarantee, which I will never recommend.
+If a host offers less than 30 days, I suggest avoiding that host.

-While their whois info says the domain was created July 2010, but webhostingstuff.com indicates that they started keeping track of uptime 12/15/2010.
+While their whois info says the domain was created in July 2010, but webhostingstuff.com indicates that they started keeping track of uptime on 12/15/2010.

-Another host that had been online less then 30 days, for that matter 16 days by the time I did my review on them.
-Somehow they managed to beat out Siteground who was in the 20th spot, by being in the 13th spot.
-Worst yet they don’t have a valid phone number.
+Another host that had been online less than 30 days, for that matter 16 days by the time I examined them.
+Somehow they managed to beat out Siteground, who was in the 20th spot, by being in the 13th spot.
+Worst yet, they don’t have a valid phone number.

 Is that that all that is wrong with webhostingstuff.com?

-The answer to that is no, there are so many more hosts that serve as an example to not trust this top 25 list.
-But if you want proof here are a few more:
+The answer to that is no, and there are so many more hosts that serve as an example of why not to trust this top 25 list.
+But if you want proof, here are a few more: